esehara/TagWriter/README_en.md

   - tag: "summary"
     format: "Summarize the entire text"
   - tag: "profile"
     format: "Generate a profile for a person.
-Enclose each item except the name with <detail></detail>: {prompt}"
+Enclose each item except the name with <prompt>詳細に説明する: </prompt>: {prompt}"
   - tag: "prm"
     format: "{prompt}"
 ```